mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 ## JAX-RS Generation from RAML (raml-to-jaxrs)
 All distributions works in the following ways:

-- Interfaces are generated and will be regenerated when the RAML definition changes.
+- Interfaces are generated and will be regenerated when the RAML definition changes;
-- One interface is generated per top level resource, sub-resources are built from the subresources defined in the RAML parser.
+- One interface is generated per top level resource, sub-resources are built from the subresources defined in the RAML parser;
-- A response object wrapper is created for each resource action in order to guide the implementer in producing only results that are compatible with the RAML definition.
+- A response object wrapper is created for each resource action in order to guide the implementer in producing only results that are compatible with the RAML definition;
-- Custom annotations are generated for HTTP methods that are not part of the core JAX-RS specification.
+- Custom annotations are generated for HTTP methods that are not part of the core JAX-RS specification;
 - Objects defined as RAML 1.0 objects are generated.
-These objects are not as flexible as we want right now, but we are hoping to make them more flexible are we figure this out.
+These objects are not as flexible as we want right now, but we are hoping to make them more flexible are we figure this out;
-- Objects are also generated based on JSON schemas to represent request/response entities.
+- Objects are also generated based on JSON schemas to represent request/response entities;
 - English is the language used in the interface and method names generation.

 ### Currently Supported